CNC Machining Services

 A Quick Guide to Designing CNC Machined Parts

-Optimize your designs to avoid unnecessary machining features, limit part complexity, help reduce machining time and costs, and create machined parts faster and more efficiently.
+Optimize your designs to avoid unnecessary machining features, limit part complexity, help reduce CNC machining costs and time, and create machined parts faster and more efficiently.

-WayKen has As with tall walls, vibration increases when machining thin features.
+As with tall walls, vibration increases when machining thin features.
 As a guide, the minimum thickness of thin-walled metal parts should be 0.5-0.8 mm, and the minimum thickness of plastic parts should be 1.0- 1.5 mm.
-If the walls are for supporting action or taller features, the wall thickness should be increased to avoid vibrations during machining.
+If the walls are for supporting action or taller features, the wall thickness should be increased to avoid vibrations during CNC machining processes.

 You may need to mark parts with part numbers or company names.
-Adding text looks really cool, but is time-consuming to process; electrochemical etching or laser marking is usually better.
+Adding text looks really cool in the custom CNC machining, but is time-consuming to process; electrochemical etching or laser marking is usually better.
 If you must cut text, choose recessed rather than raised text whenever possible, keep it simple and large, with a font depth of no more than 0.3mm.

 Sticking to standard sizes is also important when creating threads.
 Length should be kept to a maximum of 3 times the nominal diameter of a hole.
 For blind hole tapping, it is preferable to add an additional length of at least 1/2 hole diameter at the root of the hole.
 You might also think about using inserts. threaded coils and brass nuts provide longer service life than bare threads, especially in soft materials such as aluminum or plastic, and are easy to install.